simplicitesoftware/documentation/docs/documentation/integration/webservices/git-repositories.md

 <h2 id="advanced">Advanced</h2>

-The Git repositories created/cloned by Simplicité:
+The Git repositories created/cloned by Simplicit&eacute;:

 - Are **non bare** repositories, the local worktree is needed by the export/import processes
 - Have the following configuration set by default in `.git/config` file to allow read-write access over HTTP(S):